HobnobMancer/cazy_webscraper/docs/source/index.rst

 selected CAZy families.
 Additionally, the retrieved data can be separated/split by CAZy class, CAZy family or not at all, thus gathering all data into a single dataframe.

+For details and updates on development, please checkout the GitHub repository.

 .. toctree::
    :maxdepth: 4